joshuacc/ahkpm/src/cmd/install-long.md

-Installs specified package(s).
-If none, reinstalls all packages in ahkpm.json.
+Installs any packages you specify at the command line

-For example, `ahkpm install github.com/user/repo@1.0.0` will download version 1.0.0 of the package into the `ahkpm-modules` folder as well as save the package name and version to ahkpm.json for future use.
+For example, `ahkpm install github.com/user/repo@1.0.0` will download version 1.0.0 of the package into the `ahkpm-modules` folder as well as save the package name and version to `ahkpm.json` for future use.

 You may also use package name shorthands, such as `gh:user/repo`.